denisraslov/react-spreadsheet-grid/README.md

 A click handler function for a cell.
 It gets `row` and `columnId` (defined as `column.id` in a`columns` array) as parameters and identifiers of a cell.

 ### headerHeight
-> `number`
+> `number` | defaults to `40`

 The height of the header of the table in pixels.

-⚠️ Define it as a prop, not in CSS styles to not broke scroll ot the table. ⚠️
+⚠️ Define it as a prop, not in CSS styles to not broke the scroll of the table. ⚠️

 ### cellHeight
-> `number`
+> `number` | defaults to `48`

 The height of a row of the table in pixels.

-⚠️ Define it as a prop, not in CSS styles to not broke scroll ot the table. ⚠️
+⚠️ Define it as a prop, not in CSS styles to not broke the scroll of the table. ⚠️